fetchai/cosmpy/DEVELOPING.md

-# PyCosm

-A library for interacting with cosmos based networks

 # Generate python types form Cosmos-SDK protobuf schema:
 ## First fetch Cosmos-SDK protobuf schema files (ONE-OFF step):
 >NOTE: This is normally one-off step.
 In the case, that completely new version of Cosmos-SDK is required (see the